sparkflows/sparkflows-docs/docs/rest-api-token/restapi-python.rst

-Accessing REST API using OAuth token
+Accessing REST API using Python
 ====================================

-Below is an example Python code for accessing the Fire REST API using tokens.
+Below is an example Python code for accessing the Fire REST API using Python.

   ::